Growing in Faith

 Picture related to the title of the story

-There is an old story I find very insightful.
-It's about Socrates, the ancient Greek philosopher who was adored for his breadth and depth of knowledge.
-As the story goes, a young man went to Socrates and animatedly said, "Socrates, I have just heard some news about one of your friends!"
+As the allegory about the Greek philosopher Socrates goes, a young man went to him and animatedly said, "Socrates, I have just heard some news about one of your friends!"

 "Hold on a minute!"
 Socrates replied, "Before you talk to me about my friend, it might be a good idea to take a moment and filter what you're going to say through three tests.
 The first is the test of Truthfulness.
 Have you made absolutely sure what you are about to tell me is true?"